Breaking of a floating particle raft by water waves: Experimental methods

 \subsection{Graphite particle raft}

 The quantitative experiments were conducted using graphite particles (Graphite powder, synthetic, conducting grade, -325 mesh, 99.9995 \% from Alfa Aesar).
 The 325 mesh grade ensures that these particles are smaller than $44\,\mu$m but the size distribution is polydisperse.
 The wetting angle of graphite depends strongly on the conditions and the mineralogy of the sample, as reported in the literature~\cite{Garcia2008,Kozbial2018}.
 Under common conditions at $20^\circ$\,C, the contact angle is approximately $\theta \approx 85^\circ$, indicating that the material is mildly hydrophilic.
-The bulk density of graphite is $2260$\,kg m$^{-3}$, making the particles denser than water, whose density is $\rho=998$ kg.m$^{-3}$ at ambient temperature.
+The bulk density of graphite is $2260$\,kg m$^{-3}$, making the particles denser than water, whose density is $\rho=998$ kg m$^{-3}$ at ambient temperature.
 However, when the graphite powder is gently sprinkled onto the surface, capillary forces allow the particles to remain at the water-air interface.
-By stirring the free-surface with a low-amplitude, fast motion, the particles aggregate due capillary interactions, known as the Cheerios effect~\cite{Vella2005cheerios}, forming a nearly homogeneous floating layer, referred to as a particle raft~\cite{lagarde2019capillary,protiere2023particle}.
-The attractive force between two grains arises from the minimization of surface energy at the water-air interface.
+By stirring the free-surface with a low-amplitude, fast motion, the particles aggregate due capillary interactions. {Schematically, the attractive force between two grains arises from the minimization of surface energy at the water-air interface.
 For identical particles, the minimal surface area is achieved when the particles are in contact.
-The range of this force is typically the extent of the meniscus, also known as the capillary length.
-The force between two particles is of the order of $\gamma \,d$ where $\gamma$ represents the air-water surface tension and $d$ is the particle.
-The magnitude of the force depends on the buoyancy equilibrium, involving the densities of the liquid substrate and the particles, as well as the contact angle~\cite{Vella2005cheerios}.
-In the particle rafts we use, quantifying this effect becomes quite complex due to interactions between numerous particles, the polydisperse nature of the powder, and the non-spherical nature of the grains.
+For particles of order of $10\, \mu$m, small in front of the capillary length $L_c=\sqrt{\gamma/(\rho\,g)}$, the ``Cheerios" effect~\cite{kralchevsky2000capillary,Vella2005cheerios} due to flotation has a negligible influence.
+The anisotropy of the contact line associated with the non-spherical particle shape and/or wetting heterogeneities induce quadrupolar attractive forces~\cite{stamou2000long,kralchevsky2001particles,fournier2002anisotropic,botto2012capillary}.
+After aggregation, the particles form a nearly homogeneous floating layer, referred to as a particle raft~\cite{lagarde2019capillary,protiere2023particle}.
+However, inside the raft, for two particles in close contact, the estimation of the cohesion force due to anistropic capillary interactions is challenging~\cite{lehle2008ellipsoidal,botto2012capillary}, due to near field effects and to the contact line geometry, even for simple particle shapes.
+In the particle rafts we use, the situation is even more complex, because the interactions involve numerous particles, the powder is polydisperse and the grains are rough.}